 PGI High-performance Compilers and Tools for Microsoft Windows

-Fortran 2003, ANSI C and C++ for Microsoft Windows
+Fortran 2003 and ANSI C11 for Microsoft Windows

 PGI® parallel compilers and tools for Microsoft Windows operating systems harness the full power of today's high-performance parallel workstations and servers based on 64-bit multi-core x64 processors from AMD and Intel for science and engineering applications.
 PGI's industry-leading performance, reliability, native auto-threading and OpenMP support, and parallel-capable graphical debugging and profiling tools provide a complete state-of-the art programming environment for scientists and engineers.
 PGI's support for legacy language and programming features ensures that existing applications will port easily and quickly from RISC/UNIX systems to the latest-generation multi-core x64 processor-based systems.

-Unlike most Windows compilers, PGCC® and PGC++® provide vectorization, interprocedural analysis, the convenient power of auto-parallelization and the flexibility of native OpenMP and OpenACC pragma-based parallel programming for multi-core systems and HPC accelerators.
+Unlike most Windows compilers, PGCC® provides vectorization, interprocedural analysis, the convenient power of auto-parallelization and the flexibility of native OpenMP and OpenACC pragma-based parallel programming for multi-core systems and HPC accelerators.
 PGCC is an ANSI C11 compiler designed to extract maximum performance from compute-intensive, floating-point array-based applications.
 PGCC includes VAX/VMS and all K&R extensions and supports the ANSI C11 standard.
-PGC++ is substantially compatible with GNU GCC 4.8 g++, supports a large number of ANSI C++11 features and includes full support for NVIDIA CUDA C extensions (CUDA-x86) targeting multi-core CPUs as a compute device.
-All C++ functions are compatible with Fortran and C functions, so you can compose programs from components written in all three languages.
+PGI Fortran supports the industry standard ISO_C_BINDING, which allows for easy argument passing and procedure invocation between Fortran and C.

 Even after 50 years Fortran remains the cornerstone of technical computing.
 PGI's standard-compliant PGFORTRAN compilers provide the features, quality, and reliability required for developing and maintaining advanced scientific and technical applications.
 Common IBM, DEC, Sun and Cray extensions and cpp pre-processing help to get existing applications up and running quickly on the latest 64-bit systems.
 Vectorization, interprocedural analysis, profile feedback and target-specific optimizations for both AMD and Intel processors deliver consistently high performance across all x64 systems.
 PGI Unified Binary technology streamlines cross-platform support by enabling a single executable to contain code optimized for multiple x64 processor and/or GPU accelerator families.
 Auto-parallelization, OpenMP user-directed parallel programming extensions, and PGI Accelerator with OpenACC directives and CUDA Fortran extensions deliver the full capabilities of today's multi-processor technical workstations, servers and clusters.